-The Advanced Study of Medicine provides a first look at the complex basic science concepts of pathophysiology, microbiology and pharmacology, as well as the clinical concepts that will allow a student to succeed in learning podiatric medicine.
+A zero-unit place holder for any student returning to the second year and not having already passed ASOM.
+The Advanced Study of Medicine provides a first look at the complex basic science concepts of pathophysiology, microbiology, and pharmacology, as well as the clinical concepts that will allow a student to succeed in learning podiatric medicine.

-PM 6005 Integrated Skills for the Study of Medicine 3 (3.0 credit hours)
+PM 6005 Integrated Skills for the Study of Medicine 3 (ISSM 3) (3.0 credit hours) Continuation of PM 5105.

-PM 6090 Podiatric Medicine, Principles, and Practice 3 (3.5 credit hours)
+PM 6090 Podiatric Medicine, Principles, and Practice 3 (PMP 3) (3.5 credit hours)